A lower bound for the double slice genus: Construction of the lower bound

 Therefore, $\theta(K)\geq n$ in either case. \end{proof} \begin{rmk} For any given nonnegative integer $m$, one can similarly prove there is a family of knots whose slice genera are all equal to $m$ and double slice genera grow arbitrarily large.
-In fact, taking connected sum of $m$ copies of the trefoil knot and $K_n$ as above would provide such examples. \end{rmk} However, the author is not able to prove the embedding numbers of $\Sigma(K_n)$ grow arbitrarily large by the $\Theta$-invariant defined in Subsection 2.3.
-Techniques from \cite{AGL17} give lower bounds for the 2-nd betti number of spin 4-manifolds with boundary being a given 3-manifold, and hence cannot be applied here since our 3-manifolds bound rational homology balls.
-It seems natural to ask \begin{que} Can one find a family of rational homology spheres that are boundaries of spin rational homology balls and whose embedding numbers can grow arbitrarily large? \end{que} Moreover, the author wonder if one can find examples so that the $\Theta$-invariant can be applied to answer the above question.
+In fact, taking the connected sum of $m$ copies of the trefoil knot and $K_n$ produces such examples. \end{rmk} However, the author is not able to prove the embedding numbers of $\Sigma(K_n)$ grow arbitrarily large by the $\delta$-invariant defined in Subsection 2.3.
+The lower bounds for the embedding number in \cite{AGL17} come from lower bounds for the 2-nd betti number of spin 4-manifolds bounded by the given 3-manifold, and cannot be applied here since our 3-manifolds already bound rational homology balls.
+It seems natural to ask the following question. \begin{que} Can one find a family of rational homology spheres that are boundaries of spin rational homology balls and whose embedding numbers can grow arbitrarily large? \end{que} Moreover, the author wonders if one can find examples so that the $\delta$-invariant can be applied to answer the above question.